 - contributing to developing collaborative relationships and partnerships beyond the Trust

-- overview and scrutiny of the Trust’s financial capability and management systems to ensure compliance with the Academies Financial Handbook and delivery of best value for money
+- overview and scrutiny of the Trust’s financial capability and management systems to ensure compliance with The Academy Trust Handbook and delivery of best value for money

 - ensuring compliance with all regulatory requirements

 - ensuring senior leaders within schools are challenged to improve the education of their pupils

 - developing the Trust board to ensure it has the capacity, skills, and succession plans in place to ensure outstanding governance

 - carry our regular skills audits of the Trustees to ensure any missing expertise can be sourced to support challenge and scrutiny of specialist areas such as finance, audit, human resources, educational performance etc.